THE HARVARD LIBRARY OF NEW YORK PRESENTS THE YOUNG READERS PRIZE

 Three tenth graders from NYC Public Schools will be selected.

-CALL FOR APPLICATIONS - PLEASE SHARE WITH ALL NYC DOE SCHOOLS - APPLY BY MAY 3, 2024
+CALL FOR APPLICATIONS - PLEASE SHARE WITH ALL NYC DOE SCHOOLS - APPLY BY April 15, 2025

 This prize is available to all New York Public and Charter School 10th Grade Students.
 To be considered for the prize, students must submit brief essays related to their love of reading and show thoughtfulness about what they read and how it impacts them.